jdu2600/API-To-ETW/README.md

    * a full dump of all ETW events is much, much longer

 ## How good is it?
 The quality of the output depends on the quality of the decompilation.
-With the help of public symbols, ghidra is pretty good out of the box for Windows binaries.
+With the help of public symbols, Ghidra is pretty good out of the box for Windows binaries.
 But if you're not getting the results you want, some manual reversing might help.

 Sometimes you'll encounter a novel design pattern not supported by the script.
 For example, lsasrv.dll stores provider handles in [a generic table using Adelson-Velsky/Landis (AVL) trees](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/ntddk/nf-ntddk-rtlinitializegenerictableavl).
 So, in order to automatically extract the provider guids, the script needs to understand the GenericTableAvl APIs...

 I'm still missing support for some event write edge cases, but I've tried to flag these in the script output.

+## How do I use it?
+ 1 Import the file

 ## TODO
  * handle classic provider registration - especially WPP
- * improve handling of TraceLogging providers
- * add more sample outputs - e.g. lsasrv.dll, samsrv.dll, win32k.sys
  * handle classic events - [TraceEvent](https://docs.microsoft.com/en-us/windows/win32/api/evntrace/nf-evntrace-traceevent) etc
- * handle edges cases - EVENT_DESCRIPTOR local variable (16 bytes / XMM instructions)
- * handle edge case - wrapper functions without a simple 1:1 parameter mapping
- * improve [INDIRECT](https://ghidra.re/courses/languages/html/additionalpcode.html) pcode handling? - aka ghidra's "data-flow algorithms do not have enough information to follow the data-flow directly" :-/
- * does EtwWriteUMSecurityEvent need special handling?
- * ghidra headless automation?

 ## References
  * https://www.riverloopsecurity.com/blog/2019/05/pcode/